 The best time to visit is between November and March.
 From April to October it’s very (very!) hot and humid, so these months are best avoided.
 High season is in December and January, especially around Christmas and New Year.

 Oman is usually seen as an expensive destination.
 However, what’s expensive is accommodation, although outside high season, you can always bargain at hotels.
 Tours with guides and drivers are also very pricey.
-Food and rental cars, on the other hand, are inexpensive (and the food is good!); fuel is cheap, and entrance fees for castles and forts usually cost only 500 Baisa (~1.60 USD).
+Food and rental cars, on the other hand, are inexpensive (and the food is good!); fuel is cheap, and entrance fees for castles and forts usually cost only 500 Baisa (~1.60 USD as of January 2017).
 If you like camping and have your own tent, you can camp about anywhere for free.
 Just take your rubbish with you.

 Visas cost 5 OMR for stays of up to ten days, and 20 OMR for 11 days up to one month.
 Visas are issued on arrival and can be payed for with credit card.
 The counter at the airport where you pay the visa is also a money exchange but beware of changing your money there – they have the worst exchange rates ever!
 In the arrival halls, there are ATMs (or money changers with better – still not good, though – rates) and you can withdrawal as much as your bank allows.